-Science at UM [S02-ep20]: The "My Thesis in 180 Seconds" competition
+Science at UM [S02-ep20]: The “My Thesis in 180 Seconds” Contest

-And today, I invite you to play Question for a Champion.
+And today, I invite you to play " Question for a Champion."

-• I am a competition that began in 2008 in Queensland, Australia.
-I...
+• I am a competition that began in 2008 in Queensland, Australia; I…

-• A kangaroo contest!
+• A Kangaroo Contest!

-• No...
-No, that's not it, let me start again.
-In 2012, my concept was adopted in Canada before being...
+• No… No, that’s not it.
+Let me start over.
+In 2012, my concept was adopted in Canada before being…

 • A Putin contest!

-• A bank competition!
+• A banking competition!

 • … A slide show contest?